dotnet/csharplang/proposals/ref-struct-interfaces.md

 ### `foreach` statement

+The https://github.com/dotnet/csharpstandard/blob/standard-v6/standard/statements.md#1295-the-foreach-statement section should be updated accordingly to incorporate the following.

 A `foreach` statement will recognize and use implementation of ```IEnumerable<T>```/```IEnumerable``` interface when collection is a ref struct.
 ```csharp
 ref struct S : IEnumerable<int>